 Last year, the University of Southampton opened a second theatre in Southampton’s Cultural Quarter, over 50 years after the construction of its first on-campus venue.
-Also in Southampton, the university’s data centre is used by businesses as well as the establishment’s own staff.
+Also, in Southampton, the university’s data center is used by businesses as well as the establishment’s own staff.

 Keeping facilities in top form

 As universities come up with new ways to generate revenue from their real estate, it’s not just their events teams that are growing.
 More maintenance workers will also be needed.

 “When wear and tear rises, there’s a point where having a full-time maintenance team on site to respond to new needs becomes worthwhile,” he says.
 “Standard visits and checks which may have sufficed in the past may not be enough.”